 Understanding Scareware: How Fear Becomes a Cybersecurity Weapon

-a post for students in newtwork security class, I uploaded my notes about scareware to Co-pilot which wrote this post In the ever‑shifting landscape of cybersecurity threats, scareware stands out not because of its technical sophistication, but because of its psychological precision.
-Unlike stealthy malware that hides in the background, scareware bursts onto the screen Read More
+192: Understanding Scareware: How Fear Becomes a Cybersecurity Weapon a post for students in newtwork security class, I uploaded my notes about scareware to Co-pilot which wrote this post In the ever‑shifting landscape of cybersecurity threats, scareware stands out not because of its technical sophistication, but because of its psychological precision.
+Unlike stealthy malware that Read More

 Not Your Average User: Why School IT Is Different from Business IT